borntyping/cookbook-ruby/README.md

 The `ruby::default` recipe installs the `ruby` virtual packages on the Debian family, and the `ruby` (1.8.7) packages on CentOS.

-As mentioned above, the `ruby::1.9.1` recipe is not availible for the RHEL platform family.
+As mentioned above, the `ruby::1.9.1` recipe is not available for the RHEL platform family.

 License
 -------